vives-projectweek-1-2020/projectweek-1-team-8/README.md

 For the front-end (JS) is this NPM.
 The backend uses composer (PHP)

-- If you haven't installed NPM on your computer yet, please browse to: [install_npm](https://www.npmjs.com/get-npm)
+- If you haven't installed NPM on your computer yet, please browse to the [npm installation website](https://www.npmjs.com/get-npm)
-- If you haven't installed composer on your computer yet, please browse to: [install_composer](https://getcomposer.org/download/)
+- If you haven't installed composer on your computer yet, please browse to the [composer installation website](https://getcomposer.org/download/)

 You can install the dependencies, executing the following commands in the command line: